benfluleck/beth-in-froopyland/README.md

 - [What would I do with More Time](#what-would-I-do-with-more-time)

 ## Getting Started
 This is a javascript application built with React JS on the frontend.
-It has a backend json-server which mocks a server.
+It has a backend json-server which mocks a server which has stores a list of skills.

 1. Install [**Node JS**](https://nodejs.org/en/).